neumino/neumino.github.io/movies.md

 ### Midnight in the Switchgrass
-*Released on 2021-07-23, vote average 4.7*
+*Released on 2021-07-23, vote average 4.9*

-FBI Agent Helter and his partner Lombardi are very close to busting a sex-trafficking ring.
+FBI Agent Karl Helter and his partner Rebecca Lombardo are very close to busting a sex-trafficking ring.
 When they realize their investigation has crossed the path of a brutal serial killer, they team up with a Texas Ranger to put an end to the infamous &#39;Truck Stop Killer&#39;.

 <iframe id="player"
 	type="text/html"